 Difference Between Spotting and Vaginal Bleeding

-The answer to what is bleeding and spotting in pregnancy is in the colour and quantity of blood.
-If the blood stain is somewhat brown like what you see at the end of periods it is spotting and if it is red in color then it is bleeding.
-The amount of blood is also a differentiator, spotting does not soak the sanitary pad, bleeding does.
+The answer to what bleeding and spotting in pregnancy are in the colour and quantity of blood.
+(1) (4) If the blood stain is somewhat brown, like what you see at the end of periods, it is spotting, and if it is red in colour, then it is bleeding.
+(4) The amount of blood is also a differentiator, spotting does not soak the sanitary pad, and bleeding does.
+(3)

 - Implantation bleeding – This bleeding happens during the earliest part of pregnancy.
 The implantation of the embryo in the wall of the uterus causes spotting.
-It usually occurs sometime before (or around the same time) as your periods or approximately at about 6 to 12 days after pregnancy.
-Spotting is lighter (light pink to brown colored) than the periods and lasts for a few days.
+It usually occurs sometime before (or around the same time) as your period or approximately at about 6 to 12 days after pregnancy.
+Spotting is lighter (light pink to brown coloured) than the periods and lasts for a few days.